 It doesn’t help that the regional airline that serviced the area recently went bankrupt as a result of the coronavirus, making it more difficult to get in or out of the region, he said.

 Lisa Parady is the executive director of the Alaska Council of School Administrators.
-She said she’s heard similar struggles and challenges around unfilled positions from administrators all over the state including Chugach, Alaska Gateway and Haines school districts.
+She said she’s heard similar struggles and challenges around unfilled positions from administrators all over the state including in the Chugach, Alaska Gateway and Haines school districts.

 Schools were struggling with teacher, principal and superintendent turnover even before the pandemic, Parady said.